mlflow/mlflow/examples/sktime/README.md

 # Sktime Example

-This example trains a Sktime NaiveForecaster model using the Longley dataset for forecasting with exogenous variables and logs hyperparameters, metrics, and trained model.
+This example trains a Sktime NaiveForecaster model using the Longley dataset for forecasting with exogenous variables.
+It shows a custom model type implementation that logs the training hyper-parameters, evaluation metrics and the trained model as an artifact.

 ## Running the code